Top 10 Warning Signs You Need a New Job

 - Your appetite is suppressed, or you are eating more than usual.
 Some people turn to food in the same way they do to drugs and alcohol, but stress can also cause you to lose your appetite overall.
 If you’re eating or drinking too much because of stress at work, it’s a sign that this may not be the job for you.

 - You dread Mondays, or you have trouble waking up for work in the morning.
 It's normal to be tired in the morning, but you shouldn't feel a pit-inducing dread or thought-consuming anxiety when it's time to work.

 - You are less productive at work, lack passion, and are bored more often.
 If you're checking Facebook every ten minutes, playing around with Pinterest, constantly find yourself on YouTube, or are bored with every task, you might need to look for a more mentally stimulating job.

 - You are arguing more often with co-workers or bosses and don't feel you have control over your work.
-If your dissatisfaction with your job is causing tension in the office, it's definitely time to start looking for a new position.
+If your dissatisfaction with your job is causing tension in the office or if you have received warnings about your performance or behavior, it's definitely time to start looking for a new position.
 It's better to leave a job on good terms so you can keep your past employer as a source for recommendations and as a network connection.
 It’s also important to avoid being fired if you can help it.

 Of course, these signs can be indicators of other personal, emotional, or physical problems, but if you are stressed about work and experiencing some of these symptoms then you certainly need to reevaluate your employment situation.